NightBladeis creating Islamic and Educational Games

 I also really like creating tools and services to help other game developers.
 It's really satisfying to help someone and see them succeed with their current/dream project.

 But it isn't all fun and games.
 Over time, I realized that I run into the same problems again and again:

-1) We can only go so far if we're self-funded.
+1) I can only go so far if we're self-funded.
 I've spent money on web-hosting, art, and other costs when needed.
 Without funds, we can only go so far.
-We can only make games that don't require a lot of in-game content or fancy graphics; we can't publish to Steam or the app store; and we can't invest in really good-quality art and audio make our projects accessible to a wider audience.
+We can only make games that don't require a lot of in-game content or fancy graphics; we can't easily publish to Steam or iTunes, or make projects accessible to a wider audience.

 That's where Patreon comes into the picture.
 You can make a recurring monthly donation of whatever you want.
 We are really grateful and thankful for your support -- every dollar helps.
 You can unsubscribe at any time.

 What is Patreon?Patreon is an exciting platform that connects content creators to their fans.
 Creators can connect to their fans and provide exclusive rewards, such as early access to games.
 In exchange, fans can support their favourite creators with as little or as much as they want to pay per month.

 In exchange for your support, you get to be part of an awesome community.
 In addition to getting an exclusive access channel to give us your feedback, it includes some pretty slick rewards.
 You also implicitly take part in all of the tools and services I create, which help other game developers suceed.